RU09342/lab-2-blinking-leds-nickgorab/Simple Blink/README.md

 	for(i=0; i<20000; i++);
 }
 ```
 The while loop is infinite, so the function inside of it is always running.
 The for loop acts as a delay which controls the rate the LED blinks.
+If you want to change the rate of blinking on the LED, you can change the value `i` is being compared to in the for loop.